ramottamado/ramottamado.github.io/_posts/2024-02-04-setting-up-home-directory-encryption-with-luks-on-fedora-and-auto-mount-on-login.md

 *Et voilà!* Now everything is set up accordingly.

-## Bonus: Enable Fingerprint Authentication on Everything Except Login
+## Bonus: Enable fingerprint authentication on everything except login

 I told you before that
 > fingerprint login is a little complicated